-If you think your job is taking unexpectedly long to start running, there are various possible explanations.
+If you think your job is taking unexpectedly long to start running, there are several possible causes.

 First, check our status page to look for scheduled maintenance periods.
 If your job would otherwise run on a cluster during maintenance work affecting that cluster, your job may be delayed until after the maintenance work is completed and the cluster returns to service, depending on the nature of the work to be done.

 If your job is not supposed to be affected by a maintenance period, you can get more information by running this command: